 The Considerate Constructors Scheme is a not-for-profit, independent organisation founded to raise standards in the construction industry.

 Construction sites, companies and suppliers voluntarily register with the Scheme and agree to abide by the Code of Considerate Practice, designed to encourage best practice beyond statutory requirements.
 For more information on the Code, please click here.

-The Scheme is concerned about any area of construction activity that may have a direct or indirect impact on the image of the industry as a whole.
-The main areas of concern fall into three categories: the general public, the workforce and the environment.
+The Scheme’s main areas of concern fall into three categories: the general public, the workforce and the environment.

 This film introduces the Scheme and its aim, and provides an overview of how it encourages and rewards the construction industry to adopt more considerate practices.
 This film only discusses Site Registration because Company Registration and Supplier Registration had not been launched when the film was made.

 The construction industry has a huge impact on all our lives, with most construction work taking place in sensitive locations.
 If all construction sites and companies presented an image of competent management, efficiency, awareness of environmental issues and above all neighbourliness, then they would become a positive advertisement, not just for themselves but for the industry as a whole.

-The Code of Considerate Practice commits those sites, companies and suppliers registered with the Scheme to care about appearance, respect the community, protect the environment, secure everyone’s safety and value their workforce.
+The Code of Considerate Practice commits those sites, companies and suppliers registered with the Scheme to care about appearance, respect the community, protect the environment, care about safety and value their workforce.

 The Scheme is open to construction sites, companies and suppliers of all types and size and for every type of construction activity, with many construction companies and clients automatically registering all their work as company policy.